alexsalisbury/todoist-api/source/includes/rest/v8/_labels.md

 requests.delete("https://beta.todoist.com/API/v8/labels/1234", params={"token": token})
 ```

-Delete a label and return an empty body with a HTTP status code 204.
+Deletes a label and returns an empty body with a HTTP status code 204.